Murali-group/PathLinker/README.md

 method.

 ### What's included
-  * **PathLinker.py** An end-to-end implementation of the PathLinker algorithm.
-Given a network, a set or receptors, a set of transcription factors, and a value of *k*, PathLinker outputs a ranked list of edges composing the *k* highest scoring paths connecting any receptor to any transcription factor.
+  * **run.py** An end-to-end implementation of the PathLinker algorithm.
+Given a network, a set of receptors, and a set of transcription factors, run outputs a ranked list of all the edges encountered in the *k* highest scoring paths connecting any receptor to any transcription factor, as well as a list of all the paths found by the ksp algorithm if requested.
   * **PageRank.py** An implementation of the PageRank algorithm.
 This algorithm can be used as a component of PathLinker, but it can also be run as a standalone tool.
   Given a weighted, directed network, PageRank uses the power method to compute the